asterisk/documentation/docs/Configuration/Features/Call-Pickup.md

 named_pickup_group=sales
 ```

-!!! note
+/// note
-    You can use named pickup groups in parallel with numeric pickup groups.
-For example, the named pickup group '4' is not the same as the numeric pickup group '4'.
+You can use named pickup groups in parallel with numeric pickup
+groups.
+For example, the named pickup group '4' is not the same as the
+numeric pickup group '4'.

 Named pickup groups are new with Asterisk 11.

-[//]: # (end-note)
+///